This post contains affiliate links. To find out more information, please read our disclosure.

 A large part of this journey to becoming comfortable with you are is based on becoming more self-aware.
 It’s an important life challenge to overcome.

-Luckily, there are thousands of amazing self-help books out there that have guided exercises you can do to learn how to become self-aware yourself.
+If online therapy is still out of reach for you, there are thousands of amazing self-help books out there that have guided exercises you can do to learn how to become self-aware yourself.

 Or you could treat yourself to a guided self-exploration book like the amazing ‘Start Where You Are: A Journal for Self-Exploration’ by Meera Lee Patel